dmaduabum/airbnb-analysis/README.md

 ## Next Steps
 This is still a work in progress.
-- Create and implement the model...
+- Create and implement the model (based on BLP(1995) combined with nested logit)
+- Expand to all US states listed in Inside Airbnb